SK-Arafat/Optimizer_kernel/README.md

 KernelOptimizer is an open-source tool that automates CUDA kernel optimization for PyTorch workloads using large language models (LLMs).
 Inspired by Stanford CRFM’s fast kernel research, it leverages natural language reasoning and branching optimization to generate high-performance GPU kernels, achieving up to 1.8x speedups over PyTorch baselines.
 Whether you’re an ML engineer, researcher, or developer, KernelOptimizer simplifies GPU optimization, saving time and compute costs.
 Try it to boost your models’ performance!
-🎥 Watch the Demo: YouTube Video (Replace with your video link) Features
+Features

 LLM-Powered Optimization: Uses LLMs (e.g., Llama) to generate creative optimization ideas and CUDA code.